publishpress/PublishPress-Checklists/readme.txt

 Each task on your pre-publish checklist can be configured to meet your site’s needs.
 You can also set maximum and minimum values.
 Here are the default tasks:

-* Check that the Excerpt has text
+* Require a maximum or minimum number of characters in Excerpt
 * Require a maximum or minimum number of categories
 * Require a maximum or minimum number of tags
 * Require a maximum or minimum number of words